tsa-dom/contents/pages/main.md

 <!---
 <title>Blog platform hosted by Github Pages</title>
-    <meta
-      name="description"
-      content="This website is made for learning purposes.
-It's my opportunity to show what I've learned and an opportunity for you to learn from me." data-rh="true"
+<description>This website is made for learning purposes.
+It's my opportunity to show what I've learned and an opportunity for you to learn from me.</description>
-    />
 --->
 #### Blog platform hosted by Github Pages